fabianmuecke/SwiftNewtype/README.md

 # SwiftNewtype
-Inspired by [Haskell's Newtype](https://wiki.haskell.org/Newtype) this project brings compiletime safety for typealiases, leveraging wrapper types and providing default implementations for common protocols to these by generating the necessary code via a Swift macro.
+Inspired by [Haskell's Newtype](https://wiki.haskell.org/Newtype) this project brings compile-time safety for typealiases, leveraging wrapper types and providing default implementations for common protocols to these by generating the necessary code via a Swift macro.

 ## Why use Newtypes?